 Aditya greeted his fellow trekkers with a firm handshake.
 They were all very excited to meet him.
 Everybody wanted to have a chat with this little adventurer.
 They were curious to know his story.
 By the end of Day 1, Aditya was already bored of his age.
 Soon the next question arose, how did he prepare?

 Aditya is an active child.
 When his parents booked the trek, they were already confident that Aditya’s fitness would not be a problem.
 He has been learning Karate for almost four years.
-He also took tennis classes occasionally.
+And he took tennis classes occasionally.

 He also enrolled in wall climbing classes at the Phoenix Marketcity in Whitefield, Bangalore.
 Starting from the bottom, in the course of one month, Aditya could complete the entire 52 feet wall.
 Doing almost 10 climbs in one hour.